shuup.apps package

 value in your Django settings module.
 To read a value of a setting use

-the django.conf.settings
+the django.conf.settings interface.

-For example, if a fancy app lives in a Python package named fancyapp
+For example, if a fancy app lives in a Python package named fancyapp,

-its settings will be in module fancyapp.settings
+its settings will be in module fancyapp.settings and if it contains

 something like this